Chapter 5.1. Alias Analysis

 #![allow(unused)] fn main() { use analysis::core::alias::mop::MopAlias; // import the module MopAlias::new(tcx).start(); // new a MopAlias object with . }

 The code above performs alias analysis for each function, recording the alias pairs between two arguments or between an argument and the return value.
-The results can be retrieved by decoding the following data structures.

-Key Steps of Our MOP Algorithm
+Key Steps of Our Algorithm

 There are three key steps (source code):